pureblazor/components/README.md

 - **Native Blazor** - The components are built for Blazor.
 They are not a wrapper around a JavaScript library.
 - **Blazing Fast** - The components are fast on every platform.
 - **Headless Mode** - The components have a fully customizable UI.
 You may disable all styles with a single property.
-- **Tailwind Compatible** - The components have  built-in styles that you may automatically merge your Tailwind classes.
+- **Tailwind Compatible** - The components have  built-in styles that automatically merge with your Tailwind classes.

 [Explore Components](https://pureblazor.com/components)